 Create a technical file

-Do you market products in the European Union?
+Do you trade products in the European Union (EU)?
 All consumer (non-food) products must have a technical file.
-The technical file proves that the product complies with European law and is safe for use.
+In this technical dossier, you prove that the product complies with EU law and is safe for use.
+You must be able to show the dossier to supervising authorities.
+Even if you are not the manufacturer of the product.

 What is a technical file?